rigelra15/budgetly-app/README.md

 - Dart
 - Flutter
-- Node.js
+- Node.js (Not Included in this Repository, but already deployed)
-- Express
+- Express (Not Included in this Repository, but already deployed)
-- Firebase
+- Firebase (Not Included in this Repository, but already deployed)
-- Gemini AI
+- Gemini AI (Not Included in this Repository, but already deployed)

 ## Installation

-1. Clone the repository
+1. Clone the repository or Download the ZIP file
-2. Install the dependencies
-3. Run the app
+2. Run `flutter run` in the terminal to install the dependencies and run the app

 ## Usage